Liasos Louka

 Liasos Louka (Λιάσος Λουκά; born 1 February 1980) is a Cypriot football manager and former player.
-He is the current manager of Krasava ENY Ypsonas.
+He is the current manager of Aris Limassol.

 Louka started his career at Nea Salamina.
 He has also played for PAOK, AEL Limassol, AEP Paphos, AEK Kouklia before finishing his career at Karmiotissa, where he was a player-manager.

-As a manager, he has led Karmiotissa, Aris Limassol and AEZ Zakakiou to promotion from Second to First Division, in 2016, 2021 and 2023 respectively.
+As a manager, he has led Karmiotissa, Aris Limassol, AEZ Zakakiou and Krasava ENY Ypsonas to promotion from Second to First Division, in 2016, 2021, 2023 and 2025 respectively.